 If you have less time before the workout (1-2 hours), focus on consuming carbohydrate-rich snacks for energy.
-Eating foods that are high in fat, fiber, and/or protein too close to the competition may cause GI distress during the activity1.
+Eating foods that are high in fat, fiber, and/or protein too close to the workout may cause GI distress during the activity (2).

 Carbohydrates in the Vegan Pre-Workout Meal